coredns/rfc/gsoc2020/20200303-health-check-wjayesh.md

 ### Creation of Pods Forbidden and DNS Port Not Exposed

   In such a case, the binary (living as an external program) would have very limited options to interact with the cluster.
-However, there is a way this scenario can be tackled elegantly and that is through a port-forward.
+However, there are ways this scenario can be tackled elegantly.

+One of them is providing access to the overlay network so that the pods can be directly accessed.
+For this, the operator of the binary must have access to the overlay network themselves.

+The second way to achieve this is through a port-forward.

   Port-forward creates a connection between a port on our application host and the port we want to connect to on a pod, inside the cluster.
 Although port-forward works only for TCP connections currently, there is an active issue to bring the functionality to UDP ports and I’ll be tracking the issue over the next months to see if something can be hacked together.